oasci/pitt-biosc1540-2024s/biosc1540/lectures/07/index.md

 A. ddGTP molecules were degraded.<br>
 B. There is a single-point mutation in the original sequence at position 101.<br>
 C. Non-specific primer binding occurs.<br>
-D. There are six consecutive cytosine bases in the original DNA sequence starting at base 95.
+D. There are 20 consecutive cytosine bases in the original DNA sequence starting at base 80 with high ddGTP concentration.

 ??? note "Answer"